Captains Expectations

 a social league, designed for fun.
 Do

-not let your competitiveness get the better of you and keep your
+let your competitiveness get the better of you and keep

 attitude in